Posted on: OCT 10, 2017

-Since 1902, Stokes Tea & Coffee have remained a family run business that is concerned for the future, respect the environment and buy responsibly.
+Since 1902, Stokes Tea & Coffee has remained a family run business that is concerned for the future, respects the environment and buys responsibly.
 Buying better and inspiring change in our people, our partners, our customers, our community and our business.

-The demand for plastic continues to grow but its durability – the key characteristic that makes plastic so popular – is also the reason why it is so widespread in the oceans.
-Plastic debris in our oceans is emerging as a new, truly global challenge and one that requires a response at local, national and international levels.
+The demand for plastic is continuously growing, but its durability is the reason why it is so widespread in the oceans.
+Plastic debris in our oceans is a truly global challenge and one that requires a response at local, national and international levels.

-The people behind Blue Planet 2 say there was rarely a time when they were filming that they didn’t come across plastic in the sea.
+- The people who work on Blue Planet 2 say there was rarely a time when they were filming that they didn’t come across plastic in the sea.

-Nearly 700 marine species have been reported to either ingest and/or become entangled in plastic.
-The effects can be fatal and experts warn that some of it is already finding its way into the human food chain.
+- Nearly 700 marine species have been reported to either ingest or become entangled in plastic.
+The effects can be fatal, and experts have said that some of it is already finding its way into the human food chain.

 Plastics contain chemicals (added to increase their durability) that, when eaten, leach out and disrupt normal hormonal function.
-Manufacturers often add different chemicals to plastics to give them the exact characteristics they’re looking for, like flexibility, strength, and reduced production cost.
+Manufacturers often add different chemicals to plastics to give them the exact characteristics like flexibility, strength and reduced production cost.
 These components can include phthalates, bisphenol A (BPA), polybrominated diphenyl ethers (PBDE) and tetrabromobisphenol A (TBBPA) — all of which alter hormone expression in animals and humans.

 A classification system called the Resin Identification Code describes the type of plastic resin used to make a container or bottle ranging from #1 to #7.